simpleinjector/Documentation/source/lifetimes.rst

 .. container:: Note

-    Within a certain (explicitly defined) scope, there will be only one instance of a given service type and the instance will be disposed when the scope ends (unless specified otherwise).
+    Within a certain (explicitly defined) scope, there will be only one instance of a given service type and the instance will be disposed when the scope ends.
 A created scope is specific to one particular thread, and can't be moved across threads.

+.. container:: Note

+    **Warning**: A lifetime scope can't be used for asynchronous operations (using the async/await keywords in C#).

 Lifetime Scoping is supported as an extension package for Simple Injector.
-It is available as `Lifetime Scoping Extensions NuGet package <https://nuget.org/packages/SimpleInjector.Extensions.LifetimeScoping>`_ and is part of the default download on CodePlex as **SimpleInjector.Extensions.LifetimeScoping.dll**.
+It is available as `Lifetime Scoping Extensions NuGet package <https://nuget.org/packages/SimpleInjector.Extensions.LifetimeScoping>`_ and is part of the default download as **SimpleInjector.Extensions.LifetimeScoping.dll**.
 The extension package adds multiple **RegisterLifetimeScope** extension method overloads and a **LifetimeScopeLifestyle** class, which allow to register services with the *Lifetime Scope* lifestyle:

 .. code-block:: c#